 Greetings, and welcome to Expressive Guitar Lessons.com!

-Our mission is to help millions of guitar players around the world to become better players.
+Our mission is to help millions of guitar players around the world become better players.

 My name is Kevin Bennett and I will be your host.
 My goal is to bring you the essential knowledge you will need to transform your playing as well as providing a wide array of guitar related info.

-I want to expose you to broad range of guitar styles and techniques, and encourage your to always keep an open mind in your learning.
+I want to expose you to a wide range of guitar styles and techniques, and encourage you to always keep an open mind in your learning.
 For example, you might learn a great riff by listening to a sax player that will transform your playing on guitar.

-And of course you want to have a great knowledge of music theory to enhance your color pallet.
-Therefore, we did the basics all the way to advanced music theory.
+And of course, you want to have a great knowledge of music theory to enhance your color pallet.
+Therefore, we cover everything from the basics all the way to advanced music theory.

 My approach to guitar has always been that it's not just about playing a series of notes in a certain order.
 Music is about truly engaging your emotions and feelings.
 The great thing about guitar is the massive expressive capabilities it has.